-- identification of likely PARCA timescales and/or any opportunities for substitution of capacity from other ASEPs; and - the ASEP must be recognised by the Licence in accordance with the requirements of Special Condition 9.13. - 98.
-The information provided in the PARCA Application may be used in a number of external processes, including Funded Incremental Obligated Capacity Re-Opener discussions with the Authority and shall inform planning applications so should not be misleading, but should be the Shipper User's or Reservation Party's best assessment of their future requirements.
-Where requirements change National Gas Transmission will endeavour to accommodate such changes in accordance with the terms of the PARCA. - 99.
-Subject to, and in accordance with, the terms of the UNC and the PARCA Application, National Gas Transmission will: - (a) Undertake such network analysis as is necessary to identify how the capacity request can be satisfied; e.g. - 1) From any Unsold NTS Entry Capacity; - 2) From the use of existing infrastructure; - 3) By entry capacity substitution; - 4) Through investment and/or contractual alternatives; - 5) A combination of the above. - (b) Determine the date that the requested capacity will be registered from, which may or may not be the date originally requested by the applicant. - 100.
+- 98. The information provided in the PARCA Application may be used in a number of external processes, including Funded Incremental Obligated Capacity Re-Opener discussions with the Authority and shall inform planning applications so should not be misleading, but should be the Shipper User's or Reservation Party's best assessment of their future requirements.
+Where requirements change National Grid will endeavour to accommodate such changes in accordance with the terms of the PARCA. - 99.
+Subject to, and in accordance with, the terms of the UNC and the PARCA Application, National Grid will: - (a) Undertake such network analysis as is necessary to identify how the capacity request can be satisfied; e.g. - 1) From any Unsold NTS Entry Capacity; - 2) From the use of existing infrastructure; - 3) By entry capacity substitution; - 4) Through investment and/or contractual alternatives; - 5) A combination of the above. - (b) Determine the date that the requested capacity will be registered from, which may or may not be the date originally requested by the applicant. - 100.
 The phase 1 works report shall be completed within the following timescales: - (a) Within 3 months where the capacity indicator is green and the PARCA window is closed within 20 business days. - (b) Within 4 months where the capacity indicator is green and the PARCA window remains open after 20 business days. - (c) Within 6 months where the capacity indicator is red.

-Subject to, and in accordance with, the terms of a PARCA, National Gas Transmission will:
+Subject to, and in accordance with, the terms of a PARCA, National Grid will: